Prisgenius/alx-system_engineering-devops/0x00-shell_basics/README.md

-priscilla is a software engineer
+priscilla is now a software engineer